MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/manage-personal-data.md

 - **Global Administrator / Company Administrator**

-Personal data that you view and specify by using the AADRM module is accessible only to users who have been assigned the **Information Protection Administrator** role or **Global Administrator / Company Administrator** roles from Azure Active Directory, or the global administrator role for the Azure Rights Management service.
+Personal data that you view and specify by using the AIPService module is accessible only to users who have been assigned the **Information Protection Administrator** role or **Global Administrator / Company Administrator** roles from Azure Active Directory, or the global administrator role for the Azure Rights Management service.

 ## Updating personal data

 You can update email addresses for scoped policies and protection settings in the Azure Information Protection policy.
 For more information, see [How to configure the Azure Information Protection policy for specific users by using scoped policies](configure-policy-scope.md) and [How to configure a label for Rights Management protection](configure-policy-protection.md).

-For the protection settings, you can update the same information by using PowerShell cmdlets from the [AADRM module](/powershell/module/aipservice).
+For the protection settings, you can update the same information by using PowerShell cmdlets from the [AIPService module](/powershell/module/aipservice).

 You cannot update email addresses for the super users and delegated administrators.
 Instead, remove the specified user account, and add the user account with the updated email address.